 Refer the screenshot below to see the sample setup screen.

-You may practice with other specifications of your choice.
+You may practice Jenkins Installation with other specifications of your choice.
 This is only the default and the generalized format.

-One of the core feature that Jenkins boasts is the usefulness and integration of Plugins.
+One of the core feature of Jenkins is the usefulness and integration of Jenkins Plugins.
 They help add functionality over the core to give you more powerful tools with regard to the project.

 Once you log in, head over to the “manage Jenkins” tab on the left hand side.
 This is where you would handle all the installed plugins as well as add or remove new ones.